A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 Becky said, "Then that's silly!
 Everyone probably wants things.
 Like this morning when I wanted a feed, but I had to wait ages for you to come out the bathroom.
-You didn't come out the bathroom sooner because the Lord's supposedly my shepherd - if the hymn knows what it's talking about!
+You didn't come out the bathroom any sooner than normal because the Lord's supposedly my shepherd - if the hymn knows what it's talking about!
 So I had to wait and want some milk anyway!
 And what about uncle Phil?
 He says he wants a massive steam engine in his garden, but he's never going to get that, because it wouldn't fit.
 So he's going to go on wanting forever."

-Becky was still shouting over the hymn as she continued,
+She was still shouting over the hymn as she continued,

 "Or does it mean that the Lord isn't everyone's shepherd and he isn't Phil's, and it's just the people he's the shepherd of who don't want anything?
-But then that's silly; even if the Lord was uncle Phil's shepherd, he'd still never fit the steam engine he wants in his garden!"
+But then that's silly; even if the Lord was uncle Phil's shepherd, he'd still never fit the steam engine he wants into his garden!"

 Becky's mum was growing ever more embarrassed, and said sternly in a loud whisper, "Becky, just be quiet and sing!"

 Becky asked, "How can I be quiet and sing at the same time?"

 Her mum was even more embarrassed, and said, "I mean stop talking and sing."